mecid/mecid.github.io/_posts/2025-07-30-streaming-changes-with-observations.md

 category: Data Flow
 ---

 Apple introduced the Observation framework a few years ago.
 The Observation framework became the main tool for building observable models, replacing the Combine framework.
-This week, we will talk about a new piece of the framework called Observations.
+This week, we will talk about a new piece of the framework called *Observations*.

 {% include friends.html %}